Riddle339/Chat_App/README.md

 # Chat_App
-Messenger web app with full implementation of group channels, direct messaging, and authentication.
+Messenger web app with full implementation of group channels, direct messaging, and authentication; built as a project to learn React.

 Built with JavaScript, React, and running on Node.js